Saturday May 30 7-10pm

 San Diego Unified offers free classes for parents, families and guardians to support their children academically from kindergarten through high school graduation.
 In addition, we offer parenting classes aimed at helping you raise healthy and happy kids.
 San Diego Parent University Website

-There is a Common Core Workshops on March 25 flyer.
-There are more scheduled for May 7th and May 21st.
+There is a Common Core Workshops on May 7th and May 21st.
 Updates will be posted when available.

 Important Message about Using Social Media for Cyber-bullying, Threats